Motor vehicle documentation learner and restricted driver requirements

 Third-party, Fire and Theft insurance

 Similar to third-party, but also covers you against your motor vehicle being stolen, or damaged by fire.

 This is usually the most expensive, but the best insurance.
 Apart from covering other persons and property against injury or damage, it also covers damage to your own motor vehicle, up to the market value of that vehicle, and personal injury to yourself.

 Registration certificates (also called harmonised registration certificates) are issued for all motor vehicles used on the road, describing them (make, model, etcetera.) and giving details of the registered keeper.

-You MUST notify the DVA in Coleraine as soon as possible when you buy or sell a vehicle, or if you change your name or address.
+You MUST notify the Driver and Vehicle Agency in Swansea as soon as possible when you buy or sell a vehicle, or if you change your name or address.